Candesartan: Effects, Dosage & Why It's the Best Alternative for Ramipril Cough

 Renal impairment

-In impaired kidney function, candesartan can be used but requires closer monitoring.
-When eGFR falls below 30 ml/min, therapy is started at the lowest dose (4 mg) and increased slowly.
-Use is possible in dialysis patients; the starting dose is also 4 mg.
+With impaired kidney function, candesartan can be used but requires closer monitoring.
+From a GFR below 30 ml/min, it is started at the lowest dose (4 mg) and increased slowly.
+Use is possible in people requiring dialysis; the starting dose is likewise 4 mg.
 Potassium and creatinine must be monitored particularly closely in these cases.

 Hepatic impairment